 How many times have we all seen someone offer up a negative, unrelated and unasked for, way-too-picky or over-the-top opinion on a WIWT thread or post about men’s style?
-It rarely if ever happens around here, but wherever it happens, it usually has to do with fit, or maybe the coordination of an outfit.
 There’s always someone waiting to shout from the peanut gallery about the one loose thread they think they saw now that the spotlight has been turned on the subject.

 Yet this never happens in real life.
 You’d never see someone walk up to a well dressed guy in a restaurant and attempt to pick his outfit apart.
 But why not?
 Is it the fear of getting punched in the teeth that keeps in-person projectile criticism at bay?

 Maybe.
 But there might be something else going on here.
 When it comes to the web, it feels like plenty of creators and publishers are perpetuating this hyper-critical climate on purpose.
 An audience that throws eggs and rotten produce at the performers (or each other in the comments/on message boards) is what many might actually want.

 These are the users who are most invested.
 Who for whatever reason, leach bits of self-worth from pointing out the tiniest of “flaws” in others.
 And these are the ones who are being harvested the most by those who provide them this opportunity to point and criticize.